AitchisonLab/perox-per-cell/README.md

 Currently, a standalone executable for Mac OS X is not available.
 Installing the tool on Mac OS X requires some additional work to set up two conda environments that are then used to execute python files in the perox-per-cell repository.
 Most of this will be done using commands entered in the Terminal app.
 Open it by going to _Applications > Utilities > Terminal_

-1) Download perox-per-cell repository files (via `git clone https://github.com/AitchisonLab/perox-per-cell.git`, etc.) and the yeast segmentation weights file
+1) Download perox-per-cell repository (via `git clone https://github.com/AitchisonLab/perox-per-cell.git`, etc.) and the yeast segmentation weights file

-   Please see instructions [here](https://github.com/alexxijielu/yeast_segmentation?tab=readme-ov-file#downloading-the-weights) for directions on downloading the yeast segmentation weights file.
-After downloading, place the file in the "weights" folder in the perox-per-cell repository.
+   The yeast segmentation weights file (~230 MB) is available [here](https://github.com/alexxijielu/yeast_segmentation?tab=readme-ov-file#downloading-the-weights).
+After downloading, place the file in the "weights" folder in the perox-per-cell directory.

 2) Ensure that Java is installed on your system and that the environment variable `JAVA_HOME` is set and points to a valid Java installation.
 You can check whether Java is installed by entering the command `java -version` in a terminal.
 If no version information is shown, Java is probably not installed.
 Download instructions are [here](https://www.java.com/en/download/apple.jsp)